 Two towers, the North Tower and the South Tower, stand at either side of the façade.
 Both incomplete, neither tower has a spire, limiting the cathedral’s reach into the skyline, unlike its rivals at Chartres or Cologne.

-The South tower, also known as “the Mute tower” because bells were never able to be hung in it, is supported by a pillar, which acts as buttress.
-53 metres in height, the belfry of the South tower was clearly intended to support an octagonal spire.
-The lack of spires is not a problem unique to Bourges; other cathedrals in France had neither the funding nor the technical capacity to build them atop their towers.
+Architects intended to top the 53 metres high tower with an octagonal spire.
+The lack of spires is not a problem unique to Bourges.
+Other cathedrals in France had neither the funding nor the technical capacity to build them atop their towers.
 This was the case at Notre-Dame de Paris, Reims and Amiens.

 A Pelican in Bourges!

-Unusually, Bourges cathedral is surmounted by a weathervane in the form of a pelican, in contrast to other French churches, where on would see either a cockerel or a crucifix.
-The Pelican of Bourges sits atop the North Tower, on a small construction that holds a bell dating from 1372 and was donated by Duke Jean de Berry.
+The Pelican of Bourges sits atop the North Tower, on a small construction that holds a bell dating from 1372 – a donation from Duke Jean de Berry.

-The 16th century bronze bird used to sit on the spire that rose from the centre of the nave, before being moved to the North Tower.
+The 16th-century bronze bird once sat on the spire that rose from the centre of the nave.

-Since 1995, the Pelican, then in poor condition, was replaced with a copy.
-The eroded original sits at the bottom of the Tower.
+In 1995, a copy replaced the Pelican, then in poor condition.
+You’ll see the original sitting at the bottom of the Tower.

 The Cathedral’s Bells